nim-works/phy/spec/spec.md

 preceding ones must be `unit` or `void`.
 An error is reported if a a non-tail expression is not of `unit` or `void` type.

-The type of the expression list is that of the trailing expression.
+The type of the expression list is inferred as `void` if any non-trailing expression is `void`, otherwise the type is that of the trailing expression.

 ### Type Expressions